 The Better world section deals directly with one of the UN's 17 Sustainable Goals, for example Gender equality, Sustainable cities and communities and Life below water.
+All 17 SDGs are dealt with at least once across the cycle.
 Every Better world section includes a Better world video in which an element of the SDG is explored and explained.
 This element will be something that students are familiar with and can relate to.